aldro61/kover/doc_learning.md

 ## Set Covering Machine

+The Set Covering Machine (SCM) algorithm produces models that are conjunctions (logical-AND) or disjunctions (logical-OR) of rules.
+It can be used for binary phenotypes, i.e., two groups of individuals.

 ### Command line interface

-This command is used to learn a model from a Kover dataset.
-It provides an interface on the Set Covering Machine algorithm.
+This command is used to train the SCM on a Kover dataset:

 ```
 usage: kover learn scm [-h] --dataset DATASET --split SPLIT